anto-duca/angularAppPractice/README.md

 # AppTareas

 This project is a simple application created in Angular version 14.1.3.
-Whit it is possible to creat a list of to do tasks, check them as completed and delete them also.
+With it is possible to creat a list of to do tasks, check them as completed and delete them also.

 ## How to use it